 - Steer clear of alcohol at night time as this is known to disturb sleep.

 - Avoid heavy meals late at night, midnight feasts will not help you sleep.

 - Stick to a regular routine to go to bed and get up.

-- Use thick curtains, blinds or an eye mask to stop you being woken up by light.
+- Use thick curtains, blinds, or an eye mask to stop you from being woken up by light.

 - Try earplugs if noise is disturbing your slumber.

 - Take a warm bath or shower an hour before you go to bed.

 - Listen to calming music or read a book before bed.

 - Avoid watching TV or using mobile devices in the bedroom.